Skip to main content

 5. Data Processing: Brew consolidates this data to calculate your open rate, filtering out duplicate opens from the same user to provide unique open metrics.

-Use Brew’s Ask AI feature to ask questions about your open rate performance, such as: “What subject line patterns have led to the highest open rates for my newsletter?”
+Analyze your open rate performance by reviewing which subject line patterns have led to the highest open rates for your newsletter.

 Brew tracks clicks through a process called link rewriting: